GMichaelRapp/Hard-Knock/osr.md

 ***Exploration*** is the third pillar, and one that emphasizes exploring the world, or, in this case, the larger universe physically.
 Exploration broadens characters’ knowledge of the galaxy and opens them up to new adventures and new treasures.
 Exploration serves as one of the largest pillars in this OSR-inspired roleplaying game, and Referees are highly encouraged to help players explore the galaxy.

 ***Achieving*** is the fourth pillar, and one that emphasizes the need to achieve something great.
-Achievements could include stealing a prized gem of a mad bureaucrat, crafting the ultimate weapon for a client, or looting a lost alien temple, full of boobytraps and cryptic alien texts.
+Achievements could include stealing a prized gem of a mad bureaucrat, crafting the ultimate weapon for a client, or looting a lost bunker, full of boobytraps and cryptic texts.

 ### Rewards
 > **XP** or experience is one of many rewards players receive for their deeds.
 XP should be assigned based on the difficulty of the tasks or deeds accomplished.